Adamskoullos/Adamskoullos/README.md

 ## Working repos
 These range from practice projects, to specific component development and testing, to blog posts.
 You will also find my **coding-dojo** where I go to work on and save interesting problems and solutions.
+If you have a minute check out the **FCC/projects** folder within **coding-dojo** to see my solutions for the 5 FreeCodeCamp challenges that earnt me the Algorithms & Data Structures certificate.
+In fact please right click this [link](https://github1s.com/Adamskoullos/Coding-Dojo/blob/master/fcc/projects/cashRegister.js) to open directly in the browser.